Ph.D. in Music Education

 Ph.D. in Music Education Degree Requirements

 Doctoral students in music education and music therapy at KU must demonstrate research skills by completing 3 research projects suitable for publication.
 These may be developed and completed independently or in consultation with appropriate doctoral faculty members.
-There must be a project of each of the following types: descriptive, experimental, and historical (including the history and logic of ideas).
-The descriptive and experimental research articles should be presented in APA style.
+There must be a project for three different types of research methodology, usually representing methods of descriptive, experimental, and historical (including the history and logic of ideas) research.
+If those methods are chosen the descriptive and experimental research articles should be presented in APA style.
 The historical research article may be presented in Turabian, MLA, or APA style.
+The student may propose other divergent methodologies if those fit his/her program of study more adequately.
+It is up to the doctoral program planning committee to approve the methodologies each student utilizes.

-Each completed project is reviewed by the student’s doctoral committee, which rules in the majority whether the project is of sufficient quality for publication in a national, refereed research journal in music education or music therapy.
+Each completed project is reviewed by the student’s doctoral planning committee, which rules in the majority whether the project is of sufficient quality for publication in a national, refereed research journal in music education or music therapy.
+The committee chair will determine if the projects will be reviewed by additional faculty not a part of the program planning committee.
 Single-author studies that have been published or accepted for publication in such journals may be used to demonstrate these skills.

 Completion of each of the 3 research projects must be certified by the student’s mentor/advisor in music education or music therapy on the MEMT Doctoral Check list in the student’s file in the MEMT office.
 The mentor/advisor must submit an appropriate MEMT Do-All form after the completion of each project.